 In my days, people spoke out and did what they felt no matter what it was, but they said it, they did it.
 And now they’re all frightened, and that’s very anti-intellectual.

-Do you think the relationship between music and politics has changed now?
+Has the relationship between music and politics changed?

 Well, again, people are afraid to speak out musically about things, so nobody wrote an anti-Donald Trump song that was on the shirts, nobody wrote a pro-Joe Biden song or a song about something else that might have happened in the old days.
 And every time something happens, there’s no somebody like Tom Paxton who would write a song about it, and use the name of the person and either compliment that person or indict that person in the film.
 That doesn’t happen anymore.
 People are cowards.

 In another interview, you said that you were always on the outside of the music industry, never on the inside.
-What did you mean exactly?
+What did you mean?

-You campaigned against the pollution of the Hudson River in 1969 – what do you think of today’s environmentalists?
+In 1969, you campaigned against pollution in the Hudson River.
+What do you think of today’s environmentalists?

-Music events that you can see on your computer.
+Music events you can watch on your computer.

 I don’t think computers and music should be part of one another.